CompassLabs/docs/docs/5_Agents.md

 # Agents

-An intro to `dojo` agents.

-## Overview

-Agents represent the state of the various agents interacting with the environment within the `dojo` simulation

-## Purpose
-Agents generally provide the following functionallity.

-- Metrics tracking (e.g. tracking the agent portoflio)
-- Reward definition
+Agents serve two main purposes in `dojo`.

+1. **They define a reward function** This function defined how you measure "success" in your trading endeavours.
+For example you might want to track your total wealth.
+Or you might want to track impermanent loss.
+**Importantly**, if you use dojo to optimize a parameterized policy, the policy is optimized with regards to your reward.
+2. **They impersonate you as a trading actor** E.g. they have a portfolio of tokens to work with, and they keep track of their own metrics.

 :::note

 Agents are NOT responsible for making decisions on how to act in the environment.
+That is the job of the Policies.

 :::
 ---